Tag: northinner

 The Bohemian – McGeough’s: Phibsborough Road

-I say this not because of half the public parks in the city being former Guinness estates, nor is it to do with the porter proscribed to new mothers or blood donors.
+I say this not because of half the public parks in the city being former Guinness estates, nor is it to do with the porter prescribed to new mothers or blood donors.
 This opening statement is prompted by my recent discovery that many of the well-known junctions, or corners, of Dublin, had their name bestowed upon them not by figures of historical or mythological fame but by the names of the very publicans (and sometimes grocers) which they gave frontage to.
 So think Bakers, Harts, Hanlons and Leonards – all baptised in intoxicating liquor.

 The name Dunphy’s Corner was derived from another public house which sits directly across the road from The Bohemian – now named Doyle’s Corner, formerly named Doyle’s.
-The pub that provided this named was owned by a man named Thomas Dunphy who presided over it from the mid-1800s up to around the 1890s.
+The pub that provided this name was owned by a man named Thomas Dunphy, who presided over it from the mid-1800s up to around the 1890s.
 The name Dunphy’s Corner must have been widely used by Dubliners because it’s well represented in song, literature and lore.
 It gets a mention in Peadar Kearney’s anti-enlistment Ballad about the recruiting sergeant William Bailey (Lankum do a great version), who is said to have stood on the corner in the process of his enlisting.
 And Peadar might have been working on a subliminal as well as a perceptible level here because ‘going round Dunphy’s Corner‘, as it would have been put, was seemingly an idiom used to describe those who had gone to the great beyond, given its nodal point on the route taken by hearses on their way to Glasnevin.
-Those familiar with the first half of Ulysses, might remember that Poor Dignam went the very same way along that route in the earlier stages of the book.
+Those familiar with the first half of Ulysses might remember that Poor Dignam went the very same way along that route in the earlier stages of the book.

 image credit: archiseek

 Pints, on the occasion of our last visit, are remembered as being dispatched in good time and with plenty of competence.
-The taste was spot on and the price was most certainly right at €4.50 a go (Dec 2018)
+The taste was spot on, and the price was most certainly right at €4.50 a go (Dec 2018)

 What is it about these places and karaoke?

 Such was the question that I posed to Pintman №2 as we took our first tentative sups in The Dominick Inn.
-He attempted a response but found himself interrupted by the howls of a rotund wrinkled grandmother pitching noisily across the room.
-This interruption led me to become transfixed by the woman’s jewellery – generations of it, gold and cheap looking – hanging from her sweaty frame, it tended to reverberate in a more and more hypnotic manner with every thunderous stomp she made in her enthusiastic yet poor attempt to emulate Tina Turner.
-“I couldn’t tell ya”, Pintman №2 finally responded – having timed his response to the verses of the song.
+He attempted a response but found himself interrupted by the howls of a rotund, wrinkled grandmother pitching noisily across the room.
+This interruption led me to become transfixed by the woman’s jewellery – generations of it, gold and cheap-looking – hanging from her sweaty frame; it tended to reverberate in a more and more hypnotic manner with every thunderous stomp she made in her enthusiastic yet poor attempt to emulate Tina Turner.
+“I couldn’t tell ya”, Pintman №2 finally responded, having timed his response to the verses of the song.

 The Dominick Inn: Dominick St.